1st1/async_pep/pep-async.rst

 A script to conveniently examine code for 'async' and 'await' names usage can be found here: [script]_.

+To avoid problems with *async* keyword, we propose to modify tokenizer to treat ``async def``, ``async for`` and ``async with`` as one token.
+This is a viable strategy since *async* is a modifier keyword and shouldn't be ever used without a keyword immediately following it.

 Design Considerations
 =====================